KeplerGO/pyke/docs/source/tutorials/psf-photometry-in-k2.rst

 .. image:: ../_static/images/tutorials/tpf2lc/kepmask.png
     :align: center

-We would like to create a light curve for the target located roughly at the (1013, 918) pixel in the detector.
+We would like to create a light curve for the target located near pixel (1013, 918) in the detector.

-We can use ``keptrim`` to create a target pixel file around the center of our selected target.
+First, we use ``keptrim`` to create a smaller target pixel file by cutting a 3x3 mask around the center of our target:
-For ``keptrim``, we need to provide the center of the target we want and the size of the mask around the target.
-So, let's take a 3 x 3 mask around our target:

 .. code-block:: bash

     $ keptrim ktwo200071160-c91_lpd-targ.fits.gz ktwo200071160-c91_trimmed_3.fits 1013 918 3

-This command creates a target pixel file called ``ktwo200071160-c91_trimmed_3.fits`` in our current directory with only the desired pixels, while preserving all the original metadata.
+This command creates a new target pixel file called ``ktwo200071160-c91_trimmed_3.fits`` in the current directory, which contains the desired pixels while preserving all the original metadata.

 We can then use ``kepprfphot`` [#]_ to fit the Kepler PRF for every frame in our trimmed tpf: